openradar/xradar/docs/importers.md

 With {func}`~xradar.io.backends.furuno.open_furuno_datatree` the single group is extracted.
 From that the ``root`` group is processed.
-Everything is finally added as ParentNodes and ChildNodes to a {py:class}`datatree:datatree.DataTree`.
+Everything is finally added as ParentNodes and ChildNodes to a {py:class}`xarray:xarray.DataTree`.

 ## Rainbow